johnhunter/yui-compressor-webapp/README.md

 The idea for the Yui Compressor web-app started life as a personal project of [John Hunter](http://johnhunter.info/) and Andrew Smith while working at [Syzygy UK](http://www.syzygy.co.uk/) - a London web agency.

-As part of research on build processes we realised that not all projects have a formal build system and that Yui-compressor command-line tool would gain greater acceptance if it had a more usable interface.
+As part of research on build processes we realised that not all projects will have a formal build system and that the Yui-compressor command-line tool would gain greater acceptance if it could concatenate files and had a simpler interface.

 An early version of the web-app was launched and hosted internally with Syzygy.
 Subsequently all maintenance and development was taken on by John Hunter with released versions being made available to Sygygy developers for internal use.